Arc-Computer/arc-memory/docs/roadmap/arc_strategic_roadmap.md

 ## Immediate Execution Priorities (0-3 Months)

-Our immediate focus is on completing three critical components that will form the foundation of our local OSS offering:
+Our immediate focus is on delivering core value to OSS maintainers through a phased approach that prioritizes the most critical components first:

 ### 1. Auto-Refresh Functionality ([auto.md](auto.md))